Chico Carrasquel: Playing career

-Born in Caracas, Carrasquel began his professional baseball career in at the age of 17 with the Cervecería Caracas team, where he hit the first home run in Venezuelan Professional Baseball League history.
+Born in Caracas, Carrasquel was the nephew of Alex Carrasquel and the brother of Martin and Domingo Carrasquel, all of whom played professional baseball.
+He began his professional career in at the age of 17 with the Cervecería Caracas team, where he hit the first home run in Venezuelan Professional Baseball League history.
 He was signed in by the Brooklyn Dodgers, and was immediately promoted to the Double-A Fort Worth Cats.
 Carrasquel provided good fielding and hit .315 during the season and .364 in the playoffs to help spur the Cats to the 1949 Texas League championship.
 His inability to speak English fluently may have caused Dodgers General Manager Branch Rickey to sell him to the Chicago White Sox although, Rickey later admitted that the move was a mistake.
 White Sox' General Manager Frank Lane solved the language communication problem by trading Carrasquel's uncle Alex for reliever Witto Aloma, who served as the interpreter between Carrasquel and White Sox' manager Jack Onslow.

 Carrasquel joined the White Sox in 1950, becoming the third Venezuelan to play in Major League Baseball after his uncle, Alex Carrasquel (Washington Senators, 1939) and Chucho Ramos (Cincinnati Reds, in 1944).
 He became the White Sox's starting shortstop, replacing the 41-year-old Luke Appling, who had held the position since 1930.
 Carrasquel soon established himself as an excellent defensive player, combining with second baseman Nellie Fox to make one of the best double play combinations in the league.
 His cheerful disposition and apparent love for playing baseball, made him extremely popular with Chicago fans.
 As a rookie, Carrasquel hit for a career-high .282 batting average in 141 games and, amassed a 24-game hitting streak until Red Sox pitcher Ellis Kinder stopped the streak.
 In September, he suffered a torn cartilage in his right knee and had to sit out the remainder of the season.
 Carrasquel finished the season ranked third in voting for the American League Rookie of the Year Award, behind Walt Dropo and Whitey Ford, and finished 12th in the American League Most Valuable Player Award ballot.